linneagear/PWA_BudgetTracker/README.md

-# Unit 18 PWA Homework: Online/Offline Budget Trackers
+# Online/Offline Budget Tracker

-make sure to clear site data storage.
-Go offline and it should be in service workers WORKING even though it’s offline!!!
-Has a manifest, caches storage. when refreshed, it should still load.
-May need to refresh a couple times.
-Has an indexDB with pending transations.
-Then when back online, indexDB pending goes away.
-Data-cache-v1 is now updated with those that WERE pending.

 ## Description

+Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is paramount to our applications success.

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+This app adds functionality to our existing Budget Tracker application to allow for offline access and functionality.

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.